mrauer/highlights/README.md

 You need to have <a href="https://www.docker.com/">Docker</a> and <b>ffmpeg</b> installed in your local machine.
 The rest will happen within the container.

-First, set the following environment variables in your local machine:
+First, set the following environment variables on your local machine:

 ```sh
 HIGHTLIGHTS_SOURCE_PATH (where all your *.mp4 are located)